-Serbian soprano Tamara Banješević is both by European and American critics hailed for her powerful stage presence and her beautiful lyric voice.
+Soprano Tamara Banješević is hailed by both European and American critics for her powerful stage presence and her beautiful lyric voice.
 Opera News proclaimed her as “a performer clearly poised for a major career”.

-In 2013 Ms Banješević gave her debut at the Baden-Baden Festival and the following year at the Aix en Provence Festival.
-In 2015 she returned to the Baden-Baden Festival for a production of Der Rosenkavalier with Sir Simon Rattle and the Berlin Philharmonic Orchestra, and gave a song recital at the Heidelberger Frühling Festival.
+While in Mannheim, Tamara joined the Mozart Academy at the Aix-en-Provence Festival, returned to the Baden-Baden Festival for a production of Der Rosenkavalier with Sir Simon Rattle and the Berlin Philharmonic Orchestra, and gave a song recital at the Heidelberger Frühling Festival.
 As a recitalist she was invited to perform in New York, Los Angeles, France, across Germany and Serbia.

-The season 16/17 saw her American debut at the Alice Tully Hall (Lincoln Center), her debut at the Théâtre La Monnaie in Brussels, furthermore she was finalist at the 54th Tenor Viñas Contest in Barcelona.
+The season 16/17 saw Tamara’s American debut at the Lincoln Center in New York with Maestro William Christie, debut at the Théâtre La Monnaie in Brussels, furthermore she was finalist at the 54th Tenor Viñas Contest in Barcelona.